vinlim/btcscan/explainer.md

 ## Challenge
 Despite the Bitcoin protocol being an exciting and disruptive technology that has the potential to change the lives of many, it has a few challenges to be adopted by the mainstream market.
 One such is understanding the transaction.
-Often bitcoin users are greeted with explorers that provide comprehensive and extensive information, which typically is no meaningful information, especially to the general users.
+Often bitcoin users are greeted with explorers that provide comprehensive and extensive information, but typically not meaningful information, especially to the general users.

 ## Design Philosphy & UX Consideration
 BTCScan aimed to reduce cognitive load and minimize confusion by providing only relevant information in a digestible manner.
 The idea is the lesser, the better.
 It also aims to emulate UI that is familiar to the users, e.g. digital wallet transactions.

-The identified pieces of information are, in the priority order
+The identified key pieces of information are, in the order of priority
 - Transaction Amount (total)
 - Transaction Status - Confirmed or pending, and how long
 - Fee incurred